-If you want a monitor with wider viewing angles than the Samsung Odyssey G7, then check out the MSI Optix MAG274RF-QD.
+If you want a monitor with wider viewing angles than the Samsung Odyssey G7 LC32G75T, then check out the MSI Optix MAG274RF-QD.
 It's only available in a 27 inch size, and the screen is flat.
 Viewing angles are good, which means you don't lose image accuracy when viewing from the side; however, it comes at the expense of a lower contrast ratio, so it isn't as well-suited for dark rooms.
-It has better response times than the Samsung but a lower maximum refresh rate of 165Hz, and it supports VRR to reduce screen tearing.
+It has better response times than the Samsung, and it supports VRR to reduce screen tearing.
 It has exceptional DCI P3 coverage to display a wide range of colors in HDR, but its peak brightness only mediocre, which means it can't produce bright highlights.
 There's a USB-C port that supports DisplayPort Alt Mode, although it can only deliver up to 15W of power.

 Overall, the Samsung and the MSI are quite similar in gaming performance, so choosing between them depends on your setup and needs.
-The Samsung is better for dark rooms and delivers a better HDR gaming experience due to its higher peak brightness, but the MSI has wider viewing angles and a USB-C input.
+The Samsung is better for dark rooms and delivers a better HDR gaming experience, but the MSI has wider viewing angles.

 The LG 32UL500-W is the best monitor for Xbox Series X in the budget category that we've tested.
 It has a massive 32 inch screen with a 4k resolution to deliver an incredibly immersive gaming experience.
 It can display deep blacks due to its VA panel's high contrast ratio, making it great for dark rooms, but it isn't ideal for well-lit environments because it doesn't get very bright.
 Viewing angles are pretty decent for a VA panel and should be fine for sharing content or playing co-op games.